cubesatlab/cubedos/README.md

 packages.
 It is possible to write these packages manually following, for example, the templates in the `template` folder (which are extensively commented).
 Merc makes the job much easier, of course.
-Information about Merc, and how to build and use it, can be found in the Merc repository. *Current there is an issue with Merc that limits its usefulness.
-Most API packages in CubedOS have been manually written!*
+Information about Merc, and how to build and use it, can be found in the Merc repository.
+Note that Merc is not fully implemented and may not be able to generate all API files.